Ndoubledot/Aperature-photometry-for-fits/README.md

 A detailed example is given to show underlying workings of AP

-I do not own the fits file mentioned although it should be considered as fair use
+I do not own the fits file mentioned although I hope it falls under fair use